aiden-dai/ai-tflite-opencv/README.md

 ## Download the Models

-You will need to download the models in order to run the code.
+The .tflite models are not included, you will need to download the models before you run the code.

-To be updated..

 ## Test Platform